piecole/gromacs-simulation-workflow/README.md

 1. Review and modify the `md.mdp` file to include appropriate energy groups
 2. Check and adjust the force field settings if needed
-3. Verify that the index groups in `index.ndx` match your analysis requirements
-4. Adjust simulation parameters in the MDP files as needed
+3. Adjust simulation parameters in the MDP files as needed
-5. Consider whether you need to modify the box size or solvation settings
+4. Consider whether you need to modify the box size or solvation settings

 ## Example